NekoSuneVR/DOGEC-Blockbook/docs/config.md

  * [tos_link](/build/text/tos_link) – A link to Terms of service shown as the footer on the Explorer pages.

 Text data are stored as plain text files in *build/text* directory and are embedded to binary during build.
-A change of theese files is mean for a private purpose and PRs that would update them won't be accepted.
+A change of these files is meant for a private purpose and PRs that would update them won't be accepted.